Terry Harknett

-Harknett's authorship of Edge, Steele, Jubal Cade and Apache series, as well as his fictionalisation of the film A Fistful of Dollars (as by 'Frank Chandler', Tandem Books [1972]) earned him the description of 'One of the authors of "Blood and Soil" Western fiction'.
+Harknett's authorship of the Edge, Steele, Jubal Cade and Apache series, as well as his novelisation of the film A Fistful of Dollars (under the pseudonym Frank Chandler, Tandem Books [1972]) earned him the description of 'One of the authors of "Blood and Soil" Western fiction'.

 Harknett's westerns have been identified as an influence by authors including Robert J. Randisi and Peter Brandvold.

 George G. Gilman is one pseudonym, or pen name, of Terry Harknett.
-Under that name Harknett wrote three series of Western books: Edge, which his US publisher would brand, "The Most Violent Westerns In Print"; Adam Steele (this character and Edge appeared together in three books); and The Undertaker.
+Under that name Harknett wrote three series of Western books: Edge, which his US publisher would brand "The Most Violent Westerns in Print", Adam Steele (this character and Edge appeared together in three books) and The Undertaker.
 The Gilman books were known for their sardonic and sarcastic humor and for their very violent content.

 In 2015 Amazon Studios aired a TV pilot titled Edge based on the book series of the same name, adapted by Shane Black and Fred Dekker and directed by Shane Black.